CLV-Iclucia/RenderCraft/README.md

 # Acknowledgement

-I use pugixml and the parse_scene module from lajolla renderer.
+I use pugixml for xml parsing.

+I use glm for 3D mathematics.